Kyligence/kylin-tpch/README.md

 This is a derived work from https://github.com/hortonworks/hive-testbench

+This benchmark requires Apache Kylin 2.0 or later.

 1. Prepare TPCH test data

    - Follow [the steps](https://github.com/hortonworks/hive-testbench) to setup test data in Hive.